 The City of Los Angeles, acting as lead CEQA agency, certified an Environmental Impact Report for the proposed project on November 3, 2017.
-In June, 2018, the City issued an Addendum to the EIR and concluded that Phase II of the project would not result in new significant environmental effects or a substantial increase in the severity of previously identified significant effects.

 The proposed development has been conditioned in order to be found consistent with the Chapter 3 policies of the Coastal Act.
-Mitigation measures, including conditions addressing marine resources, dredge and fill of coastal waters, water quality, ESHA, public access, cultural resources, and hazards will minimize all adverse environmental impacts.
+Mitigation measures, including conditions addressing marine resources, dredge and fill of coastal waters, water quality, ESHA, public access, cultural resources and hazards will ensure that the project does not result in any significant adverse environmental impacts.
 As conditioned, there are no feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.
 Therefore, the Commission finds that the proposed project is the least environmentally-damaging feasible alternative and is consistent with the requirements of the Coastal Act to conform to CEQA.